inkline/inkline.io/content/docs/forms/form.md

 # Form
 ## Forms are the main wrapper components for form elements, with powerful customization and validation options.

-The `<i-form>` component is a wrapper that provides proper handling of form validation and form grouping.
+The `<IForm>` component is a wrapper that provides proper handling of form validation and form grouping.
 Here are some things that are good to know:

 - All nested form components will inherit the form's `disabled` and `readonly` state
 - All nested form components will inherit the form's `size` variant